davepinch/pinchy.cc/content/topics/people/f/franz-kafka/birth/snippet-2-1.md

 ---
+title: "birth of Franz Kafka (Wikipedia)"
-title: "Kafka was born into a middle-class German-speaking Czech Jewish family in Prague, the capital of the Kingdom of Bohemia, then part of the Austro-Hungarian Empire (today the capital of the Czech Republic)." birth of: Franz Kafka born in: Prague
+✂️: "Kafka was born into a middle-class German-speaking Czech Jewish family in Prague, the capital of the Kingdom of Bohemia, then part of the Austro-Hungarian Empire (today the capital of the Czech Republic)." birth in: Prague birth of: Franz Kafka
 citation: >-
   Wikipedia contributors.
 (2024, September 17).
 Franz Kafka.
 In *Wikipedia, The Free Encyclopedia*.
-Retrieved September 18, 2024, from https://en.wikipedia.org/w/index.php?title=Franz_Kafka&oldid=1246166073 snippet of: Franz Kafka (Wikipedia)
+Retrieved September 18, 2024, from https://en.wikipedia.org/w/index.php?title=Franz_Kafka&oldid=1246166073
+license: CC BY-SA 4.0
+snippet of: Franz Kafka (Wikipedia)
 type: snippet
 url: /en.wikipedia.org/wiki/Franz_Kafka/2-1/
 when: 1883-07-03
 tags:
+  - birth
   - snippet
 ---